495TacoTuesday/taco-tuesday/README.md

 The following **required** functionality is completed:

+- [ ] Map view of restaurant deal results.
 - [ ] User should be able to add/manage/remove a deal at a location
 - [ ] Each deal should have a name, image, description
 - [ ] User can search for deals in an area

 The following **stretch** features are implemented:

-- [ ] Infinite scroll for restaurant results. (+3pt)
+- [ ] Infinite scroll for restaurant results.
-- [ ] Implement map view of restaurant results. (+3pt)
-- [ ] Implement the restaurant detail page. (+2pt)
+- [ ] Implement the restaurant detail page.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.Making the size of text look good on all screens
+- [ ] Text resizing and auto-layout restrictions for orientation handling

 ## Modal

-- Location: lat, lng
+- Venue
-- venue: name, rating, description, photos
+  - Detials: location, name, rating, description, photos

 ## Considerations

 - What is your product pitch?
-  -It is currently impossible to see local resturaunt deals all in one place. *Deal Tracker* is the solution to that problem
+  - It is currently impossible to see local resturaunt deals all in one place. *Deal Tracker* is the solution to that problem

 - Who are the key stakeholders for this app?
   - Users of this app are anyone looking for a good deal.
 Additionally, they are resturaunts posting their deals on the app, or users adding resturaunt deals that they want to share with others.